3mcd/javelin/docs-src/content/ecs/_index.md

 ## What's an ECS?

 Data and behavior are separate concerns in an ECS.
-There are three main parts to an ECS: **components** – game data, **entities** – game objects (like a tree, chest, or spawn position), and **systems** – game behavior.
+There are three main parts to an ECS: **components** – game data, **entities** – game objects (like a tree, chest, or spawner), and **systems** – game behavior.
 As we'll see, this architecture enables runtime composition of behavior that would be tricky to implement in the example above.

 ### Components